The University of Toledo

 • Outdoor Alert System - The system includes nine loud speakers across all three campuses that will alert students to weather, violent or other types of emergencies immediately.

 • Residence Hall Programming - Professional staff provide educational programming to make students aware of safety issues on campus.
-Some programs include self-defense demonstrations, common sense precautions, and information regarding the location and use of emergency phones around campus.
+Some programs include self-defense demonstrations, and sense precautions.

 Preventative Measures